Elasticity sampling for metabolic models

 What is elasticity sampling?

 Metabolic networks can be turned into kinetic models in a predefined steady state by sampling the reaction elasticities in this state.
 Elasticities for many reversible rate laws can be computed from the reaction Gibbs free energies, which are determined by the state, and from physically unconstrained saturation values.
-Starting from a network structure with allosteric regulation and consistent metabolic fluxes and concentrations, one can sample the elasticities, compute the control coefficients, and reconstruct a kinetic model with consistent reversible rate laws.
+Starting from a network structure with allosteric regulation and consistent metabolic fluxes and concentrations, and following the Structural Kinetic Modelling methodology (Steuer et al. 2006), one may sample the elasticities, compute the control coefficients, and reconstruct a kinetic model with consistent reversible rate laws.
 Some of the model variables are manually chosen, fitted to data, or optimised, while the others are computed from them.

 The resulting model ensemble allows for probabilistic predictions, for instance, about possible dynamic behaviour.
 By adding more data or tighter constraints, the predictions can be made more precise.
 Model variants differing in network structure, flux distributions, thermodynamic forces, regulation, or rate laws can be realised by different model ensembles and compared by significance tests.
 The thermodynamic forces have specific effects on flux control, on the synergisms between enzymes, and on the emergence and propagation of metabolite fluctuations.
 Large kinetic models could help to simulate global metabolic dynamics and to predict the effects of enzyme inhibition, differential expression, genetic modifications, and their combinations on metabolic fluxes.